 22. Stress Is A Hardgainers Worst Enemy.

-Stress is extremely counterproductive for hardgainers trying gain muscle.
+Stress is extremely counterproductive for hardgainers trying to gain muscle.
 This is due to the release of cortisol, a hormone responsible for increasing fat storage and reducing muscle development.
-Therefore, hardgainers should minimise the amount of daily stress in order to maximise muscle growth.
+Therefore, hardgainers should minimize the amount of daily stress in order to maximize muscle growth.

 This is easier said than done.